 Oryx Petroleum cannot predict whether substantial numbers of the Common Shares will be sold in the open market.
-In particular, there can be no assurance that AOG, Samsufi Trust or Zeg Oil will not reduce their holdings of Common Shares or dividend or otherwise distribute the Common Shares they hold.
+In particular, there can be no assurance that AOG, Clanta Trust (formerly Samsufi Trust) or Zeg Oil will not reduce their holdings of Common Shares or dividend or otherwise distribute the Common Shares they hold.
 Sales of a large number of the Common Shares in the public markets, or the potential for such sales, could decrease the trading price of the Common Shares and could impair Oryx Petroleum's ability to raise capital through future offerings of Common Shares.